massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do Class Action Lawsuits Work in Massachusetts?

 Class action lawsuits in Massachusetts offer a way for numerous plaintiffs to file a united suit against a particular business or individual.
 Typically, all the plaintiffs belong to the class, but only one or a few plaintiffs can represent the class and file the class action complaint in court.
-Massachusetts law states some requirements that must be met before the court can certify a party as a class action group.
+Massachusetts law states some requirements that should be met before the court can certify a party as a class action group.
 The law requires the members of a class action to be many and also have similar interests in the suit.
-The class-action representatives must have identical claims with the class and impartially protect the interests of the class.
+The class-action representatives should have identical claims with the class and impartially protect the interests of the class.

 Is a Class Action Better Than a Single Party Suit?